mehulkar/mehulkar.com/source/blog/2018/01/disabled-inputs.html.md

 1. The `disabled` content attribute on the `input` does not get set.

     ```js
-    document.querySelector('input[disabled]');
+    document.querySelector("input[disabled]");
     //=> null
     ```

 1. The `input` element node does not set its `.disabled` IDL attribute<sup>1</sup>.

     ```js
-    document.querySelector('input').disabled;
+    document.querySelector("input").disabled;
     // false
     ```

 1. The `input` element is selectable by the `:disabled` pseudo selector.

     ```js
-    document.querySelector('input:disabled');
+    document.querySelector("input:disabled");
     //=> <input>
     ```

 I discovered this while trying to write a test that asserted that an `input` element was, in fact, disabled.
-When I queried for the `input` and checked the `.disabled` property, it returned `false` when I could clearly see in the rendered markup that it *looked* disabled.
+When I queried for the `input` and checked the `.disabled` property, it returned `false` when I could clearly see in the rendered markup that it _looked_ disabled.

 Digging a little deeper, it turns out that "disabled behavior" of a form control can be broken down into 3 things:

 -   the state, which determines if the user can interact with the element
 -   the content attribute, which would show up in the HTML
 -   the IDL attribute, which is the javascript property on the DOM node

 The spec says that the IDL attribute should always reflect the content attribute, but it does not say anything (that I could find, at least) about how to synchronize with the state.